goodbuddyo/cra-react-redux02/README.md

 3. **`npm install`** -
 4. **`npm start`** -

 ### Json-Server mock api
-This project uses the npm-run-all package, which allows both the React app and the json-server to start in parallel by running a single "npm start" command in the terminal.
-The "run-p" in the start script stands for "run-parallel"
+This project uses the package npm-run-all which enables both the web server (React app) and the json-server to start in parallel with one "npm start" command.
     "start": "run-p start:dev start:api"
+The "run-p" in the start script stands for "run-parallel".
+This means only one repo is required for both web server and json-server files.
+The api scripts are located in the src/api folder

+### Port designations
+The .env file and package.json file direct the React app to run on port 3003 The webpack.config and tools/apiServer.js files direct json-server to run on port 3005

+### Stopping a local server on a Mac
-This means only one repo is required for both react app and json-server api The .env file and package.json file direct the react app to run on port 3003 The webpack.config and tools/apiServer.js files direct json-server to run on port 3005 On a mac, Ctrl + C does seem not stop either the react app or the json-server app What seems to work is lsof -i tcp:3003
+On a mac, Ctrl + C does seem not stop either the react app or the json-server app What seems to work is lsof -i tcp:3003